 - Step one: Enter your income.
 Whenever you get new money, put it in YNAB.

 - Step two: Assign your dollars.
 Let your priorities guide you.
 Remember, “What does this money need to do before more money arrives?”

 - Step three: Follow your plan.
 Track your spending as you go and make changes where you need to.
 Feel free to adjust your plan to fit your circumstances.

-Keep following those three steps, keep following your plan, and you’ll pay off debt, save more money, and build wealth.
+Keep following those three steps, keep following your budget, and you’ll pay off debt, save more money, and build wealth.
 And perhaps best of all, you’re totally in control of your money.

 You can also check out our Help Center for more resources, including podcasts, videos, live Q&A sessions, guides, blog posts and more!

-Our goal is to help you take total control of your money, and the first step of that is making your plan.
+Our goal is to help you take total control of your money, and the first step of that is making a budget.
 You’re well on your way!

-Looking for more helpful YNAB tips and tricks!
+Looking for more helpful budgeting tips and tricks!
 Sign up for our Weekly Roundup for front row seats to all things YNAB.